nextcloud/lookup-server/README.md

 * Put the server subfolder on a webserver vhost root.
 * Create a lookup MySQL database.
 User the mysql.dmp
 * Create a config.php as adapt the settings. config.sample.php can be used as a template.
+* Make sure that that config folder is not accessible from the internet by configure Apache to respect the .htaccess
 * Add user accounts to the users table in the database
 * Add a cronjob that calls cronjob.php every few minutes.
 Recommended is 10min